 The Social Security Administration finalized the standing rule in December under President Barack Obama.
-With the regulation, the SSA must identify and report to the National Instant Criminal Background Check System (NICS) individuals who are unable to work because of severe mental impairment and can’t manage their own Social Security financial benefits, and thus make them ineligible to buy guns.
-The thought is that those certain Social Security recipients could pose a danger to themselves or others.
+With the regulation, the SSA was required to identify and report to the National Instant Criminal Background Check System (NICS) individuals who are unable to work because of severe mental impairment and can’t manage their own Social Security financial benefits, and therefore were ineligible to buy guns.
+The thought was that those certain Social Security recipients could pose a danger to themselves or others.

-The move to repeal the regulation is a significant step for gun advocates, less than a month into Trump’s presidency.
-The GOP-controlled Senate on Wednesday voted in favor of revoking the resolution, 57 to 43.
-Democratic senators Joe Donnelly (Indiana), Heidi Heitkamp (North Dakota), Joe Manchin (West Virginia) and Jon Tester (Montana), along with independent Senator Angus King (Maine), voted with Republicans.
-The National Rifle Association applauded the Senate’s decision, deeming the existing regulation “Obama’s unconstitutional gun grab.”
+The repeal is a significant step for gun advocates.
+The GOP-controlled Senate in mid-February voted in favor of revoking the resolution, 57-43.
+Democratic Senators Joe Donnelly (Indiana), Heidi Heitkamp (North Dakota), Joe Manchin (West Virginia) and Jon Tester (Montana), along with independent Senator Angus King (Maine), voted with the Republicans.
+The National Rifle Association applauded the Senate’s decision, calling the existing regulation “Obama’s unconstitutional gun grab.”

-“It is correct to state that there is no inherent connection between being mentally ill and being dangerous,” Senator Chris Murphy (D-Conn.) said on the chamber floor this week.
+“It is correct to state that there is no inherent connection between being mentally ill and being dangerous,” Senator Chris Murphy (D-Conn.) said on the chamber floor at the time of the vote.
 “But the risk here is not just that an individual is going to buy a gun and use it themselves.
 The risk is that someone who can’t literally deposit their own paycheck probably can’t, or likely can’t, responsibly own and protect a gun.”

-Earlier this month, the House moved forward with the measure by a vote of 235 to 180.
-If Trump signs the repeal, it will reverse the SSA rule on reporting possible dangerous individuals to NICS.
+Earlier in February, the House moved forward with the measure by a 235-180 vote.
+Trump’s repeal also reverses the SSA rule on reporting possibly dangerous individuals to NICS.

-Even with the law, data submitted often was incomplete.
-In the wake of the December 2012 massacre at Sandy Hook Elementary School—where a mentally-ill man killed 20 first-graders and six educators—the Obama administration renewed efforts to strengthen the 2007 law, among other initiatives to tighten gun laws.
-(But he failed to pass major gun legislation during his eight years in office, something he has said is one of his greatest regrets.)
-Officials first proposed the SSA rule in summer 2015, and finalized it in December 2016, Obama’s last full month in office.
+Even with the law, the data submitted often was incomplete.
+In the wake of the December 2012 massacre at Sandy Hook Elementary School—where a mentally ill man killed 20 first-graders and six educators—the Obama administration renewed efforts to strengthen the 2007 law, among other initiatives to tighten gun laws.
+(But Obama failed to pass major gun legislation during his eight years in office, something he has said is one of his greatest regrets.)
+Officials first proposed the SSA rule in summer 2015 and finalized it in December 2016, Obama’s last full month in office.

-On the chamber floor this week, Republican senators supported overturning the rule, arguing it violates law-abiding citizens’ Second Amendment right to bear arms and stigmatizes Americans with disabilities.
+Republican senators supported overturning the rule, arguing that it violated law-abiding citizens’ Second Amendment right to bear arms and stigmatized Americans with disabilities.
 “The regulation is flawed beyond any kind of repair.
 It results in reporting people to the gun ban list that should not be on that list at all.
-It deprives those people for their constitutional rights and, in a very important way, violating their constitutional rights without even due process,” said Senator Chuck Grassley (R-Iowa), the Judiciary Committee chairman.
+It deprives those people [of] their constitutional rights and, in a very important way, violating their constitutional rights without even due process,” said Senator Chuck Grassley (R-Iowa), the Judiciary Committee chairman.

-But those who feel they have been unfairly affected by the regulation can appeal the restriction.
+But those who felt they were unfairly affected by the regulation could appeal the restriction.
 Meanwhile, on the other side, Democrats argued that opposing background checks is outside mainstream thought, and they view the repeal as weakening the federal system.
 “This debate is about background checks.
 It’s about mental health.
 It is not about taking away constitutional rights,” said Senator Ron Wyden (D-Ore.).